 2016 – Consistent customer service recognition

 Good Energy is awarded with another impressive score in the Which? energy company customer satisfaction survey, becoming the only energy company to achieve a score of more than 81% for 5 years in a row.
-This follows the company also topping three consecutive Martin Lewis MoneySavingExpert polls for customer service.
+This follows the company also topping three consecutive MoneySavingExpert polls by users for customer service.

 2016 - A sunny start to the year

 Good Energy’s seventh solar farm at Oaklands in Dorset goes ‘live’ and planning permission also obtained for three additional sites.

 2016 – A record number of customers